-Use the frame as a guide to mark the canopy for trimming.
+Use the frame as a guide to mark the canopy for trimming on the bottom sides and rear.
 Initially, trim the canopy even with the bottom of the canopy frame side bows, so the plexi can be clamped to the frame.
 Trim conservatively as you might later want to shift the canopy around slightly to enhance the fit.